-How to Draw Dragon Scales in Color
+How to Draw Dragon's Body Scales in Color

 A dragon shouldn't be simple green and brown colors since many lizards are often very colorful.
 In recent years, dinosaurs' drawings have become a rainbow of attractive shades with bursts of lively color.
 Your dragon scales will have plenty of colors that should reflect their lifestyle, food, and climate.
-Just like real animals, you need to look at references that relate to your drawing.
+Just like real animals, you need to look at references related to your drawing.

-Since dragons love their treasure and tend to collect gold in particular, it would make sense that that shimmer will rub-off onto them.
+Since dragons love their treasure and tend to collect gold in particular, it would make sense that that shimmer will rub off onto them.
 Their scales and claws will have a certain golden shimmer from rolling around in their golden piles.
 Alternatively, if they live in caves, there will be iridescence from minerals along the cave walls.
 So along with natural colors with added highlights, your dragon scales will be practically glowing.

 • Method for coloring scales

 Most scales are darker at the base and lighter at the tips.
 Snake scales are great for color reference because they have decorative patterns.
-These patterns are helpful to snakes, so they'll blend-into the ground where they live.
+These patterns are helpful to snakes, so they'll blend into the ground where they live.
 Other predators won't see them in that case.

 • Adding highlights

-Have a good selection of iridescent colors on hand to make highlights pop on individual scales.
+Have a good selection of iridescent colors to make highlights pop on individual scales.
 If you have metallic colors, including gold and silver, use these generously for adding final touches.
 Using iridescent colors on the edges of scales helps bring out a 3D effect.
 This is the sheen that you see on lizards how their body is rounded.
 It also looks good if you follow the direction of a light source.

-How to Draw a Chinese Dragon
+- How to Draw a Cartoon Dragon

 These horns extend backward over the neck like tree branches.
 The spine of each dragon has the traditional spikes leading down to the tail.
 Each tail explodes in flame tendrils that spread out in all directions.
 The scales are everything from fishy-looking to lizard-like.

 • Traditional Chinese Dragon